 - Hernias: umbilical hernia, inguinal hernia

-- Hole, split, or cleft in the iris (coloboma)
+- A hole, split, or cleft in the iris of the eye (coloboma)

 - Low-set ears